-We want to do the right thing for our rivers and the communities who love them.
-We're committed to protect and enhance them.
+We want to do the right thing for our rivers and the communities that love them.
+We're committed to protecting and enhancing them.

 While we work on those plans, we want to help river users know when we're having to make releases, so they can make informed decisions about their activities.
 We’re currently trialling notifications in Oxfordshire and we have a manual system in place for part of the River Thames.